tabitha-n/DataBreachTracker-API/README.md

 # 🫆 DataBreachTracker-API

 Data is often called the “new gold” of the digital age.
 It powers everything from online shopping and mobile banking to global commerce and everyday apps.
-But with that value comes risk: when attackers steal data, the impact can reach millions of people and damage businesses worldwide.
+But with that value comes risk: when attackers steal data, the impact can reach millions of people and affect businesses and governments worldwide.

 Data security isn’t just for IT specialists anymore—it’s something we all share responsibility for.
-Whether it’s an individual protecting their bank account, a company safeguarding its reputation, or a government protecting critical infrastructure, security begins with awareness.
+Whether it’s an individual protecting their accounts, a company safeguarding its reputation, or a government protecting critical infrastructure, security starts with awareness.

-That’s where the Data Breach Tracker API comes in.
-It organises raw breach data into five key records—organisation, date, type of incident, data compromised, and affected users—making it easy to access and understand.
-Unlike services that require you to enter personal details to check breaches, this API lets you query organisations only, helping users avoid the risk of exposing their own information.
+The Data Breach Tracker API organises raw breach data into five key records—organisation, date, type of incident, data compromised, and affected users—making it easier to access, query, and understand.
+Unlike other services that require personal details to check breaches, this API only queries organisations, reducing the risk of exposing sensitive personal information.

-The aim is to turn raw breach data into useful insights for:
+The API aims to provide useful insights for:

-    🔍 Researchers, developers, and cybersecurity enthusiasts who want to analyse trends, build dashboards, or integrate breach data into tools.
+🔍 Researchers, developers, and cybersecurity enthusiasts – analyse trends, build dashboards, or integrate breach data into tools.

-    🌍 The general public (through a future website) who want to stay informed about breaches in a simple, non-technical way.
+🌍 The general public (through a future website) – stay informed about breaches in a simple, non-technical way.

-The API back end is currently under development and will be deployed on Render, with a future front end hosted on Netlify.

 ## ✴️ Features